yoo2001818/linsql/DESIGN.md

 Subquerys, however, has a lot of potential for optimization.
 We can perform materialization, converision to join, or just eliminate them.

+Since we can't use indexes at all, subquerys are extremely inefficient if it can't be optimized.
+(Otherwise, it'll always end in O(n^2).... so horrible.)

 #### Materialization of subquery
 Is the subquery independent from the rest of the queries?
 If so, we can just materialize the table and use it from the cache.